Lali Espósito: 2020–2021: Libra and Sky Rojo

 The year 2020 saw the release of Lali's fourth studio album titled Libra, which reached the number one position in Argentina.
 The album was preceded by the release of three more singles, namely "Lo Que Tengo Yo", "Fascinada" and "Ladrón" with Argentine trap singer Cazzu.
 At the 23rd Annual Gardel Awards, Libra earned a nomination for Best Pop Album, a recognition of its musical excellence.
 Although the album didn't clinch the award, Lali added another accolade to her name by securing the Song of the Year award for "Ladrón".
 This marked her second victory in this category, the first being in 2019.
 2020 was also marked by collaborations as Lali was featured in Los Ángeles Azules's "Las Maravillas de La Vida", Fito Páez's "Gente en la Calle" and the Dvicio-duet "Soy de Volar".
 Lali was also part of the charity single "Color Esperanza 2020" alongside Diego Torres, Thalía, Camilo, Carlos Vives, Manuel Turizo, Rauw Alejandro, Ivete Sangalo and others.
 The song was released as a joint effort by Sony Music Latin and Global Citizen to benefit the Pan American Health Organization's (PAHO) response to the COVID-19 pandemic.

 In 2020, the filming of the Netflix series Sky Rojo became a significant chapter for Lali, requiring her to relocate indefinitely to Spain.
 Commencing in November 2019 in Madrid, the originally planned four-month shooting schedule was disrupted due to the onset of the COVID-19 pandemic in March 2020, halting production.
 This unforeseen circumstance not only interrupted the series' filming but also impacted the release of Lali's album, Libra.
 Amidst the uncertainties, Lali managed to return to Argentina before the nationwide lockdown and underwent quarantine in her Buenos Aires residence.
 In November, she disclosed testing positive for COVID-19, a challenge faced by many members of the Sky Rojo team between June and November.
 Despite the setbacks, Sky Rojo premiered in March 2021, showcasing Lali in the role of Wendy, one of three prostitutes seeking freedom while evading their pimp and his henchmen.
 The series garnered an enthusiastic response from both audiences and critics alike.
 Sheena Scott of Forbes acknowledged Lali's impact, noting that the series topped Netflix's charts as the number one TV show in Argentina during its launch weekend.
 Described by The New York Times as "sheer excess" for its "simultaneously minimal and over-the-top" plot, Sky Rojo not only secured widespread acclaim but also earned a renewal for two additional seasons.
-The culmination of this success came with the third installment in January 2023.
+The culmination of this success came with the third instalment in January 2023.

 Between June and September 2021, Lali took on the role of coach for the third season of La Voz Argentina, the localized rendition of The Voice, where she ended up in third position.
 The following year, Lali came back as a coach for the fourth season of the competition and ended up as the runner-up.